TheRenegadeCoder/sample-programs-website/docs/projects/quine/c/index.md

 {% endraw %}

-Quine in C was written by:
+[Quine](https://sampleprograms.io/projects/quine) in [C](https://sampleprograms.io/languages/c) was written by:

 - Juan D Frias

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 ## How to Implement the Solution